Scaling dimensions at large charge for cubic $\phi^3$ theory in six dimensions: Details of calculations

 Inserting the values from Eqs.~\eqref{aA} and \eqref{simpA} into Eq.~\eqref{gamgen}, and also specialising to the fixed-point couplings in Eq.~\eqref{fixval}, we easily find the results given in Ref.~\cite{fei1}

 Using Eq.~\eqref{gamdef}, the $1/N$ and $1/N^2$ terms in the expansion may be seen\cite{fei1} to agree with those for $\eta_1$ and $\eta_2$ in Eq.~\eqref{epsex}.
-Furthermore, in Ref.~\cite{fei1} the $1/N^3$ terms were shown to agree with the result for $\eta_3$ in Ref.~\cite{vas3}.
+Furthermore, as mentioned earlier, in Ref.~\cite{fei1} the $1/N^3$ terms were shown to agree with the result for $\eta_3$ in Ref.~\cite{vas3}.

 The one-loop result for the scaling dimension of $T_Q$ was given in terms of simple pole coefficients in Eq.~\eqref{Del1}.
 The corresponding two-loop result in terms of the simple pole coefficients is